Latent Heat vs. Sensible Heat

 In addition to increasing the heat in your data center, excess moisture can damage your servers and other storage hardware.
 However, it’s vital to ensure you’re not removing too much moisture, as an environment that is too dry has a high risk of static electricity.

-Ensuring good airflow is essential for effective humidity management.
+• Ensure proper airflow management: Good airflow is essential for effective humidity management.
 Check under floor tiles for blockages and streamline your facility’s layout to remove any barriers to air movement.

 Optimize or Replace Your HVAC System

 Before you can begin designing a temperature management solution, you need to understand sensible and latent cooling capacity.
-Your sensible capacity is the capacity of your air conditioning system to cool the space by removing sensible heat.
+Your sensible capacity is the ability of your air conditioning system to cool the space by removing sensible heat.

 Install Hot or Cold Aisle Containment